hannotify/hanno.codes/_drafts/java-26.md

 An important metric for applications that require a fast response time, such as web servers or real-time systems, is [tail latency](https://brooker.co.za/blog/2021/04/19/latency.html) (the time it takes for a request to be processed).
 It can be caused by either garbage collection pauses, or requests that are sent to a new, not-yet-warmed-up JVM instance.
-The first cause can be mitigated by using a low-latency garbage collector, such as ZGC, while the second can be mitigated by using the [ahead-of-time cache](https://hanno.codes/2025/03/18/java-24-rolls-out-today/#jep-483-ahead-of-time-class-loading--linking), which allows JVM instances to start up faster.
+The first cause can be mitigated by using a low-latency garbage collector, such as the Z Garbage Collector (ZGC), while the second can be mitigated by using the [ahead-of-time cache](https://hanno.codes/2025/03/18/java-24-rolls-out-today/#jep-483-ahead-of-time-class-loading--linking), which allows JVM instances to start up faster.

 Java 24 introduced this ahead-of-time cache, storing classes in memory after reading, parsing, loading and linking them as a result of an initial *training run*.
 Then, it could be re-used in subsequent runs of the application to improve startup time.
-However, back then the use of the cache was somewhat limited, as cached Java objects were stored in a GC-specific format, making it incompatible with other garbage collectors like the Z Garbage Collector (ZGC).
+However, back then the use of the cache was somewhat limited, as cached Java objects were stored in a GC-specific format, making it incompatible with other garbage collectors like ZGC.
 JEP 516 extends support for the ahead-of-time cache to ZGC (and to any other garbage collector for that matter) by caching Java objects in a GC-agnostic format.

 ##### What Makes the New Cache Format GC-Agnostic?